justdaj/journal/README.md

 ## Getting started

 1. Fork or download the project
+2. Edit `config.php` to update your journal title, description and timezone (so timestamps are accurate).
+To update your timezone, use [this list](https://www.php.net/manual/en/timezones.php) of PHP timezones.
-2. Upload the project to your hosting provider
+3. Upload the project to your hosting provider
-3. Enjoy!
+4. Enjoy!

 Even though *Journal* requires SQLite, no configuration is needed.
 If no existing database is detected, then a new one will be automatically created when you publish your first entry.